santhosh-spark/Walmart---Confidence-Interval-and-CLT/README.md

 ## Business Problem 📝🤔

-The Walmart management team is keen to understand customer purchase behavior, specifically examining the purchase amount, and how it relates to factors such as gender, age, occupation, and more.
+The Walmart management team is keen to understand customer purchase behaviour, specifically examining the purchase amount, and how it relates to factors such as gender, age, occupation, and more.
 They want to answer intriguing questions like: "Do women spend more on Black Friday than men?"
 Imagine 50 million male and 50 million female customers - what are their spending habits like? 🛒💰

 ## The Dataset 📦📊